CSI-GPT: Integrating Generative Pre-Trained Transformer with Federated-Tuning to Acquire Downlink Massive MIMO Channels: Simulation Results

 \subsection{Performance of Proposed SWTCAN}

-We compare the proposed SWTCAN with the following baselines. \textbf{Baseline~1}: The Transformer-based network for CE and CSI feedback \cite{wangyang_magzine}, denoted as `Transformer CE\,+\,Transformer Feedback'. \textbf{Baseline~2}: The multiple-measurement-vectors (MMV)-learned approximate message passing (LAMP) algorithm \cite{xisuo_estiamtion_feedback} for CE and the bit-level CsiNet scheme with an attention mechanism \cite{bitcsinet} or a Transformer-based network for CSI feedback, denoted as ``MMV-LAMP CE\,+\,CsiNet/Transformer Feedback'. \textbf{Baseline~3}: The perfect downlink channel estimate and the bit-level CsiNet scheme with an attention mechanism \cite{bitcsinet} or a Transformer-based network for CSI feedback, denoted as `Perfect CE\,+\,CsiNet/Transformer Feedback'. \textbf {Baseline~4}: The MMV-LAMP algorithm or a Transformer-based network for CE and the perfect CSI feedback to the BS, denoted as `MMV-LAMP/Transformer CE\,+\,Perfect Feedback'.
+We compare the proposed SWTCAN with the following baselines. \textbf{Baseline~1}: The Transformer-based network for CE and CSI feedback \cite{wangyang_magzine}, denoted as `Transformer CE\,+\,Transformer Feedback'. \textbf{Baseline~2}: The multiple-measurement-vectors (MMV)-learned approximate message passing (LAMP) algorithm \cite{xisuo_estiamtion_feedback} for CE and the bit-level CsiNet scheme with an attention mechanism \cite{bitcsinet} or a Transformer-based network for CSI feedback, denoted as `MMV-LAMP CE\,+\,CsiNet/Transformer Feedback'. \textbf{Baseline~3}: The perfect downlink channel estimate and the bit-level CsiNet scheme with an attention mechanism \cite{bitcsinet} or a Transformer-based network for CSI feedback, denoted as `Perfect CE\,+\,CsiNet/Transformer Feedback'. \textbf {Baseline~4}: The MMV-LAMP algorithm or a Transformer-based network for CE and the perfect CSI feedback to the BS, denoted as `MMV-LAMP/Transformer CE\,+\,Perfect Feedback'.

 Fig.~\ref{fig5} shows the NMSE performance achieved by different schemes versus the feedback overhead \textit{B}.
 Both the training and test datasets are CDL-B channels.
-Fig.~\ref{fig6a} indicates that at a compression ratio $\rho\! =\! \frac{N_{\rm{BS}}}{M}\! =\!
+Fig.~\ref{fig4a} indicates that at a compression ratio $\rho\! =\! \frac{N_{\rm{BS}}}{M}\! =\!
 8$, the main factor influencing the performance is the CSI feedback scheme.
 Our SWTCAN demonstrates excellent performance across all feedback bit numbers \textit{B}, outperforming the baseline schemes and approaching the performance of perfect CSI feedback at $B\! =\!
 2048$.
-Fig.~\ref{fig6b} shows that at a higher $\rho\! =\!
+Fig.~\ref{fig4b} shows that at a higher $\rho\! =\!
 16$, the CE algorithm also affects the final performance.
 Simulations on CDL-A and CDL-C channels, not showing due to space limits, also verify the same advantages of our proposed SWTCAN.
+Thank you for your suggestion regarding the inclusion of additional experiments with different channel configurations.
+We agree that demonstrating the generalizability of our proposed approach across various channel models is important.
+While our primary simulations were conducted under the CDL-B channel, we have also performed extensive simulations using CDL-A and CDL-C channels.
+These additional experiments confirm the superiority of our proposed algorithm across different channel conditions.
+However, due to the page limit constraints (with a maximum of 7 figures and tables allowed), we were unable to include these results in the main manuscript.
+We have attached the relevant simulation results and analysis in this response letter for your review.